-Four million American women and men are diagnosed with chlamydia every year.
-According to the Center for Disease Control (CDC), 1,307,893 cases of chlamydia were reported in 2010 (in the United States).
-However, there are many more people with chlamydia who do not know they have it because they've never had symptoms.
+According to the Centers for Disease Control and Prevention (CDC), 1,422,976 cases of chlamydia were reported in 2012 (in the United States).
+However, there are many more people with chlamydia who don’t know they have it because they’ve never had symptoms.

 Who is most likely to get chlamydia?

 Chlamydia is common among:

 - People who have more than one sexual partner

 - People whose sexual partners have more than one partner

 - People who donít use condoms

 - People with a history of STIs

 - People under age 25

 How is chlamydia spread?